nicolasances/toto-aws-terra/README.md

 * `aws_secret_access_key`: AWS Secret Access Key for the Toto Terraform User
 * `jwt_signing_key`: The key used by Toto to sign JWT Tokens
 * `github_token`: The PAT token to be used to manage Github Repos
+* `tf_api_token`: the Terraform API Token that will be used by Github actions to trigger Terraform runs (for microservices)
 * `certificate_arn`: The ARN of the Certificate that should be used for all HTTPS communications.

 ### 2. Create a User and User Group on AWS IAM